vinsdragonis/Packet-Sniffer/README.md

 # Packet-Sniffer
-This tool allows you to sniff and read network packets travelling to and from a client system over a specified network interface.
+This tool allows you to view network traffic flowing thru a system.

 **To use this:**